toddellis/outbreakR/readme.md

 Installation
 ------
-The most recent versions of R and RStudio are required.
-The `outbreakR.rmd` simply needs to be opened with RStudio, and the functions (and further explanations / details) are found within.
+I advise using the most recent versions of R and RStudio.
+Additionally, the packages `dplR` and `data.table` are used within these functions, with `ggplot2` used for example images.